DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) 1.1.3 BUG FIX, VERY IMPORTANT IF YOU DOWNLOADED VERSION 1.1.2:

+- There is a bug that causes the library to not be usable.
+To fix this, upgrade to 1.1.3

-( Latest ) 1.1.2 includes a minor addition and an update to the nltk parser.
+1.1.2 includes a minor addition and an update to the nltk parser.

 - __version__ variable added to the regex4dummies class, which allows you to see what version of regex4dummies you are using.
 - Compound verbs can now be used in sentences being parsed by the nltk parser